FindYourSpirit/.github/profile/README.md

 If you're looking to dive into open source development, we have plenty of "good first issue" opportunities available.
 It's a fantastic way to get involved and make a meaningful impact.

-Our offerings include SDKs for multiple platforms and ecosystems, allowing developers to easily integrate our services into their projects regardless of the technology stack they are using.

 | SDK            | Platform / Ecosystem | GitHub Repository                                 | Package Hosting                        |
 |----------------|----------------------|---------------------------------------------------|----------------------------------------|